Engbenjamin/Process_Document_Final_Draft/README.md

 ---

 ## Purpose
 If you are interested in becoming an Electronics Engineer, you may have questions about building your career readiness skill stack necessary to land your first role after graduation.
-This process document guides you through building each layer of your skillset and includes core topics such as choosing the right elective classes tailored to Electronics Engineering, building technicial proficiency in professional tools, keeping up with industry trends, and constructing professional connections through networking.
+This process document guides you through building each layer of your stack and includes core topics such as choosing the right elective classes tailored to Electronics Engineering, building technicial proficiency in professional tools, keeping up with industry trends, and constructing your professional network.

 ### Figure 1: The Electronics Engineering Career Readiness Skill Stack Pyramid
 <img width="402" height="813" alt="Progressive_Skill_Stack_Pyramid" src="https://github.com/user-attachments/assets/041cef3a-8d53-42ee-8de5-2b81cc1b218a" />

 ---
 ## Strategic Coursework & Technical Foundations
-A successful graduate will need strong technical proficiency in the industry-standard tools commonly used by Electronics Engineers. [^1] These strategic combination of elective coursework, applied software mastery, and target practical skillsets are essential in developing that competitive technical foundation.
+A successful graduate will need strong technical proficiency in the industry tools used by Electronics Engineers. [^1] These strategic combination of elective coursework, applied software mastery, and targeted practical skillsets are essential in developing your competitive technical foundation.

-### Choose Relevant Classes
+### Choosing Relevant Classes

 #### Embedded Systems
 Embedded systems are ubiquitous with various domains from home electronics, aerospace, medical equipment and more.
 These courses will prepare you with the knowledge of software, firmware, and hardware elements and how these work together within the larger electrical system.